VedantKale106/Rain-Pain/README.md

-# ☔ RainRouteChecker: Don't Get Caught Drowning (Unless You Want To) 🚗
+# ☔ Rain-Pain: Don't Get Caught Drowning (Unless You Want To) 🚗

 Ever planned a perfect road trip, only to find yourself navigating through a surprise monsoon? 🌧️ Or maybe you just enjoy a good downpour and want to ensure you hit every single one?
-Either way, **RainRouteChecker** is your new best friend (or worst enabler).
+Either way, **Rain-Pain** is your new best friend (or worst enabler).

 This Flask application meticulously plots your route and then, with a sinister chuckle, tells you precisely where and when you're likely to encounter rain.
 Because who needs sunshine when you can have a perpetually damp journey? 😈